Coaches and Officials Code

 - Never condone rule violations, rough play or the use of prohibited substances.

 - Encourage participants to value their performances and not just results.

 - Encourage and guide participants to accept responsibility for their own performance and behaviour.

 - Never use foul or inappropriate language.

-- Never engage in any form of sexual relations with anyone under the age of 18, or vulnerable adults.
+- Sports leaders or officials must never abuse their position of authority by engaging in any form of sexual relations with children or vulnerable adults.

 Coaches and leaders should never place themselves in a compromising position by texting or communicating via social media sites with juvenile athletes.
 All such communications regarding athletics should be sent via the parents or guardians of the athlete.

 The following should apply when communicating with juvenile athletes: